Weird, pioneering, rambunctious, yet caring – Portland, Oregon, makes for a fabulous, if somewhat unexpected, gay holiday destination.

-A good game plan is to mix-and-mingle at a Happy Hour early, check out the innovative PDX dining scene before heading out to one of the bigger club events or drag show (which take place almost every night of the week)…Whatever you’re after, Gay Portland can provide!
+A good game plan is to mix and mingle at a Happy Hour early and check out the innovative PDX dining scene before heading out to one of the bigger club events or drag shows (which take place almost every night of the week)…Whatever you’re after, Gay Portland can provide!

 Portland Gay Bars & Clubs

 Portland’s brand new video dance dive featuring weekly themed dance parties.
 A new post-gay space is hosting drag, Sunday tea dances, retro video game nights and more.
 Cheap, fabulous and oh-so-queer…What is not to love?

 An institution of the Portland queer scene for over 35, providing a fun and safe place for loyal regulars and curious newcomers alike.
 Enjoy some quality time with live entertainment, tasty drinks, and a friendly vibe.

 Having gone through many levels of transition over the last few decades, Scandals currently exists in the original “PinkTriangle” section of downtown Portland on SW Stark St. & SW 12th St. Scandals is Portland’s Gay “Cheers – comfortable, relaxing, yet filled with energy.

 Whether in regards to annual block parties, Tuesday karaoke nights, or weekly performances by local bands, Scandals will always attempt to wet your palette for new and exciting performances, DJs, and just plain fun!